System environment (Hostname, DNS etc)

 How to use the new mailserver

-If you prefer webmail, just open your browser and access this URL:
+If you prefer webmail, just open browser and access this URL:

 https://myvps.com/